MindfulMe/docs/README.md

 SHOW TABLES;

-SELECT * FROM wallets; // lists all btsID - XOV token address, with private key to the wallet
+SELECT * FROM wallets; // lists all btsID - XOV token address, with private keys to the wallets

 SELECT * FROM details;